wiscsg/wis-csg-2018/README.md

 # WiS-CSG: Women in Science - Career Support Group

+## Project: *Women in Science* Survey 2018

 [![DOI](https://zenodo.org/badge/201889459.svg)](https://zenodo.org/badge/latestdoi/201889459)

-WiS-CSG is a community of volunteers who aim to highlight the different challenges faced by women in science.

-# About *Women in Science* Survey 2018

-The Women in Science (WiS) survey 2018 was led by a group of volunteers with an aim to understand and highlight the challenges faced by women in Science.
-219 international participants responded to this survey to help us identify the gaps in the support received by women researchers in a professional STEM environment.
-The report from this survey is available on this page as an Open Source project.
+Women in Science (WiS) survey project was led by a group of volunteers in 2018 in order to report a data-driven report on the challenges faced by women in Science.
+A total of 219 international participants responded to this survey to help identify the gaps in the support received by women researchers in a professional STEM environment.
+The report from this survey is available as Open Source project. (more details below)

 ## Authors and Attribution